Table of Contents

-Acupuncture point GB34, known as Yanglingquan, is a significant point in Traditional Chinese Medicine (TCM) located on the Gallbladder meridian.
-This article explores the location, TCM functions, and biomedical functions of GB34, highlighting its importance in promoting health and well-being.
+Acupuncture point GB34, known as Yanglingquan, or “Hill Spring”, is a significant point in the treatment of many conditions locally, along the channel, and within the body.
+This article explores the location, Traditional Chinese Medicine (TCM) functions, and biomedical functions of GB34, highlighting its importance in promoting health and well-being.

 Location of GB34